The Movement Disorders Fellowship at Mount Sinai

 The department of genetics is internationally known, with an extensive clinic devoted to rare metabolic disorders, and Lakshmi Mehta, MD, provides our link for evaluation of patients with familial movement disorders who require genetic testing.
 Although the program does not have a Huntington Disease Center of Excellence, an arrangement with Cardinal Cooke Nursing Home (located four blocks to the North), allows access to more than 50 patients with Huntington’s who currently receive full time care.

 CJ Li, PhD, and Zhenyu Yue, PhD, are extremely active in investigation of mechanisms of degeneration in LRRK-2 and related models of Parkinson’s disease, including a very active program in transgenic mouse and rat models.
-Laurie Ozelius, PhD, and Coro Paisan-Ruiz, PhD, offer unparalleled expertise in genetics of movement disorders, having been responsible for the discovery of DYT-1, DYT-6, RODP (Laurie) and PARK-8 (Coro).
-They are both very interested in studies of new loci in parksinonism, dystonia and unusual movement disorders.
+Coro Paisan-Ruiz, PhD, offers expertise in the genetics of movement disorders, having identified – among many other genetic discoveries – a novel gene for autosomal recessive Parkinsonism, SYNJ1.
+She also identified genetic causes underlying rare neurological disorders such as atypical parkinsonism [PARK14:PLA2G6] and neurodegeneration with brain iron accumulation [FAHN:FA2H].
+Dr. Paison-Ruiz’s research utilizes a number of different molecular biology techniques to perform genetic analysis.
 Kristina Simonyan, MD, PhD, is an expert in vocal dysphonia, and runs an active program in functional imaging using fMRI to evaluate patients with various forms of focal dystonia.

 There are ample opportunities for fellows to pursue projects and to get involved with clinical and research activities.
 Mount Sinai has a firm commitment to providing mentorship and guidance to trainees.